 When current parents in your school start making decisions on their own, in the privacy of their home, enrollment starts to deteriorate if they decide to disenroll their children because of “what might be.”
 Even if they believe times are bleak now, they may very well be much better 4 months from now when school begins again.

 If your monthly invoice/payment reminder is handled by a third-party company, then you’ll definitely want to generate financial aid awards before tuition payments start.
 Of course, if your school can’t give parents their financial aid information until some point after school begins, you may be finding your school’s enrollment is declining…and declining enrollment means your parent community is eroding, which is detrimental to your school’s word of mouth marketing efforts.

 It’s even not a stretch to say that Generation X parents really didn’t care about the fact that they were part of a community, because they were focused on the educational experience “my kid” had.
-Today, a new generation of parents – The Millennials – are enrolling their children in elementary school environments, and the children of Millennials will also be in full force in grades 9 and 10.
+Today, a new generation of parents – The Millennials – are enrolling their children in elementary school environments, and the children of Millennials will also be in full force in grades 9, 10 and 11.
 Millennials realize the importance of community – but your school’s revenue structure will play a significant role in whether or not they’ll be enrolling children in your school.

-© Michael V. Ziemski, SchoolAdvancement, 2006-2022
+© Michael V. Ziemski, SchoolAdvancement, 2006-2023